 Many post-secondary instructors who teach undergraduate criminology, social sciences, paralegal, or law clerk programs have found the Access to Justice Game useful for their students.
 To help this learning, OJEN also offers a Facilitation Guide for Post-Secondary Learning and a version specific to law schools, the Guide for Use in Law Schools.
 These editions include enhanced contextual information, tailored discussion questions, and suggested readings drawn from the academic and popular research literature around access to justice.
 They cover both the digital and paper versions of the game.

-This resource was made possibly by a generous grant from the Law Foundation of Ontario Access to Justice Fund.
-It has been crucial in making the game available in both English and French, creating such a strong digital edition of the game, and ensuring that the game will be accessible to educators across the province.
+This resource was made possible by a generous grant from the Law Foundation of Ontario Access to Justice Fund.
+It has been crucial in making the game available in both English and French, creating a digital edition of the game, and ensuring that the game will be accessible to educators across the province.
 We thank them for their support.